You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - any information which is already in, or comes into, the public domain other than through the Client’s unauthorised disclosure.

 We will protect the confidentiality of the information that we receive about you and your matters.
-We will not disclose the information that we receive about you and your matters, without your consent in advance, except in certain circumstances, for example:
+We will not disclose the information that we receive about you and your matters, without your prior written consent in advance, except in certain circumstances, for example:

 - to your staff and other professional advisers whom you identify to us or whom we reasonably believe to be involved in the relevant matter;